 The commitment deadline for HOME funds is currently suspended.
-NHTF funds have a commitment deadline of 24 months from the date the grant agreement from HUD is executed.
+NHTF funds have a commitment deadline of 24 months from the date the HUD Grant Agreement is executed.

 NOTE: If funds are not committed via execution of the Written Agreement by their commitment deadline, HUD will recapture the federal funds from a project.